Engee documentation

 Yes

-# Check valve leakage area — leakage area with fully closed check valve
+# Check valve leakage area — leakage area with the check valve fully closed

 Details

-Total possible leakage area with the check valve fully closed.
-Any area smaller than this value increases smoothly to the specified leakage area.
-This value contributes to computational stability by maintaining flow continuity.
+The total area of possible leaks when the check valve is fully closed.
+Any area less than this value increases smoothly to the specified leakage area.
+This value contributes to computational robustness by maintaining continuity of flow.

 Dependencies

-To use this parameter, select the Cylinder B end cushioning checkbox.
+To use this option, check the box Cylinder B end cushioning.

 Default value